bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.assets.enabled` a flag that controls whether the asset pipeline is enabled.
 It is set to `true` by default.

 * `config.assets.css_compressor` defines the CSS compressor to use.
-It is set by default by `sass-rails`.
+It is set by default by `sass-quails`.
 The unique alternative value at the moment is `:yui`, which uses the `yui-compressor` gem.

 * `config.assets.js_compressor` defines the JavaScript compressor to use.
 Possible values are `:closure`, `:uglifier` and `:yui` which require the use of the `closure-compiler`, `uglifier` or `yui-compressor` gems respectively.